Jehovah's Witnesses splinter groups: Germany, postwar

-Scholars estimate that during the Nazi regime, about half of all Jehovah's Witnesses in Germany were incarcerated in prison or concentration camps, where they were exposed to "sadism marked by an unending chain of physical and mental tortures, the likes of which no language in the world can express."
-At the time, they were represented by several geographical Bible Students Associations, each of which considered itself affiliated with the Watch Tower Society despite little contact with their US headquarters in Brooklyn.
+During the Nazi regime, many Jehovah's Witnesses in Germany were incarcerated in prison or concentration camps.
+They were represented by various Bible Students Associations, each of which considered itself affiliated with the Watch Tower Society despite little contact with their US headquarters in Brooklyn.
 When contact was re-established, a minority of German Jehovah's Witnesses either preferred their autonomy or disagreed with the doctrinal changes that had occurred in the meantime.
 Some disassociated themselves from the Watch Tower Society and some individual members established contact with non-Jehovah's Witness Bible Student groups.

 Romania

 In 1948, the Romanian government imposed a ban on Jehovah's Witnesses that lasted until 1989.
-Many Witnesses were arrested and sent to prison or labor camps, and members of the denomination had limited communication with other Witnesses and studied largely from older books and magazines.
-In 1962, The Watchtower altered its doctrine on the meaning of the phrase "superior authorities" in Romans 13:1, identifying them as human governmental authorities rather than God and Jesus Christ as formerly thought.
+Many Witnesses were arrested and sent to prison or labor camps; members of the denomination had limited communication with other Witnesses and studied largely from older books and magazines.
+In 1962, The Watchtower altered its doctrine on the meaning of the phrase "superior authorities" in Romans 13:1, identifying them as human governmental authorities rather than God and Christ as formerly thought.

 Many Witnesses in Romania rejected the change, and some suspected it was a communist fabrication intended to make them subservient to the state.
 In 1989, after the Romanian ban was lifted, members and representatives of the Governing Body of Jehovah's Witnesses were able to meet thousands of long-separated Romanian Witnesses.
 Some Romanians still rejected certain changes and preferred their autonomy, forming The True Faith Association of Jehovah's Witnesses in 1992.